 To explain the importance of this most sacred monastery in Bhutan, you need to start with Guru Rinpoche.
 In fact, to explain just about anything about Bhutan, you need to start with this Guru Rinpoche.

 He was an actual historical figure and lived some time in the 8th century.
 How much of his life story is real, and how much was embellished later by his followers is anybody’s guess.
 But, he is regarded as the second Buddha and credited with bringing Buddhism to Bhutan.

 That he also had miraculous powers, could subdue demons and evil spirits, and traveled in the company of five sexy tantric consorts, goes without saying…

 One of those consorts, Yeshe Tsogyal, who before meeting the Guru was an Emperor’s wife, transformed herself into a flying tigress and carried the saintly dude from Tibet to Bhutan on her back.

-They landed on cliff in Paro, where, after pacifying a local demon, the Guru meditated in a cave for three months.
+They landed on a cliff in Paro, where, after pacifying a local demon, the Guru meditated in a cave for three months.
 What his tigress lady friend was doing during that time, nobody knows.
 Later, a monastery was built in this holy place, and hence its name – the Tiger’s Nest.